Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

             print("\n")
 <img width="975" height="156" alt="image" src="https://github.com/user-attachments/assets/ee1cb8c9-f70a-4bb5-8c57-ee2739e70126" />

+**Interpretations:**

+There exists a **strong negative linear relationship between discount and profit margin**.
+This finding corroborates the previous correlation results (r = -0.76).
+The intercept of 42.63% indicates that **when the discount is 0%**, the **predicted profit margin is 42.63%**.
+The slope of -195.73 suggests that **for each 1 unit increase in discount, the profit margin is expected to decrease by 195.73 units**.
+The R-squared value of 0.7475 (or 74.8%) signifies that **74.8% of the variability in profit margin can be attributed to the discount variable alone**.
+Therefore, **discount serves as a very strong predictor of profit margin** within this model.

 -- Calculating break-even discount (where profit margin = 0).

             break_even_discount = -intercept / slope if slope != 0 else np.nan